ge-steven/bruteforce-popularity-2D-euclidRP/README.md

     7: [2, -5]
 }

-## In 1D consecutive matching (minimum sum of distances) is not guaranteed to be popular
+## In 1D consecutive matching (minimum sum of DISTANCES) is not guaranteed to be popular
 Room size: 2

 {